RuiHe1999/Chinese_Metaphor_Detection/README.md

     - English: we used allennlp.modules.token_embedders.elmo_token_embedder to embed the sentence using the Elmo model published by allennlp.
     - Chinese: we used the elmo trained by HIT which is shared by henryhust.
 Click here to [download](https://pan.baidu.com/s/1RNKnj6hgL-2orQ7f38CauA?errno=0&errmsg=Auth%20Login%20Sucess&&bduss=&ssnerror=0&traceid=).The github repo of this project could be found on [henryhust/elmo_chinese](https://github.com/henryhust/elmo_chinese) (find an example model to train elmo on Chinese data) and [HIT-SCIR/ELMoForManyLangs](https://github.com/HIT-SCIR/ELMoForManyLangs)(the source code of elmoformanylangs published by HUST).

+## Predictions
+Here stores our result of sequencial metaphor detection.